-Then just scoop the batter into cupcake tins.
+Then just scoop the batter for these Gender Reveal Cupcakes into cupcake tins.
 You should fill the tins about 3/4 full of batter and get about 24 cupcakes.

 Bake the cupcakes at 375 degrees F. for 20 minutes and then let them cool completely before filling or frosting them.